-Competence: NVQ Level 4 Extended Diploma in Engineering Manufacture (QCF) = 107 credits the main industries and services in which engineers are employed.
+Competence: NVQ Level 4 Extended Diploma in Engineering Manufacture (QCF) = 107 credits

+UK Standard for Professional Engineering Competence (Incorporated Engineer) The competencies specified in the UK Spec are based on occupational standards developed for the main industries and services in which engineers are employed.
 There are no estimates as to the training hours required to complete the competence standards for IEng as it will vary widely between candidates depending on their previous competence training and experience.